Exponential ergodicity of stochastic heat equations with H\"older coefficients: Introduction

 \end{enumerate} Then there exists a unique weak-mild solution to the SPDE \eqref{lastexample}.
 (It will be proved that almost surely the solution $(\xi\to \vec{u}(t,\xi),\xi\in(0,1))\in H_0$, and thus $(f_i(t,\xi,\vec{u}(t,\xi)))_{1\leq i\leq r}$ is also well-defined and, as a function of $\xi$, lies in $H_0\subset H.$) Moreover, we prove the following continuity result of solutions with respect to the norm $H_0$: we can define a Wasserstein distance $d$ on the Borel probability space of $H_0$ such that, for any initial condition $x,y\in H_0$ denote by $X_t^x,X_t^y$ the solution to the SPDE with initial value $x,y$ respectively.
 Then as $x\to y$ in $H_0$, the law of solution $X_t^x$ converges to $X_t^y$ with respect to the Wasserstein distance d: Note that $d$ is defined with respect to a distance on $H_0$ rather than $H$. \end{theorem}

-The dissipative condition (7) means that, when $\sigma[i]$ is positive and large, then $k_i(t,\xi,\sigma[i])$ can increase at most linearly in $\sigma[i]$ but can decrease polynomially fast in $\sigma[i]$, so that the solution will not blow up in finite time.
+For example, the dissipative condition (7) is satisfied by $k_i(t,\xi,x)=-x^{2n+1}$ for any $n\in\mathbb{N}_+$ but is not satisfied by $k_i(t,\xi,x)=x-x^2$.
+That is, $k_i$ always tries to drive the dynamics towards zero except for a linear growth part.
+For example when $\sigma[i]$ is positive and large, then $k_i(t,\xi,\sigma[i])$ can increase at most linearly in $\sigma[i]$ (if it increases in $\sigma[i]$ faster than any linear function, then in \eqref{dissipative336}, the function $\lambda_i$ cannot be bounded from above) but can decrease polynomially fast in $\sigma[i]$.
+This dynamics ensure the solution will not blow up in finite time.
 The long-term behavior of this SPDE can be analyzed via techniques in this paper, but we prefer to leave it for a further investigation to keep this paper short.

+We also note that in \eqref{twosidedboundsg2} we assumed a two-sided bound on the diffusion coefficient $g_i$ and excluded coefficients of linear growth.
+This restriction arises from the proof technique, originating from \cite{cerrai2003stochastic}.
+See \cite{cerrai2003stochastic}, Theorem 5.3 and (5.7) therein for a more precise condition.